 Whichever tire spike you select, just ensure that they aren’t overly thick, so that they constantly rub underneath the fork, or inhibit the brake calliper completely closing.
 If you are doing short-distance commutes, you can add extra grip by using the tying zips around your tire (zip tie technique)

 Initiate an ideal bike cleaning technique

 This is essentially a preventive action plan.
 You’re instituting a good practice of cleaning your bike during fairly good weather, which is laudable.
 But the moment the harsh conditions set in (when you really need to clean the bike), it becomes almost an insurmountable challenge.
-Set up ideal bike cleaning technique before the bad weather comes knocking, so you are more than prepared.
+Set up an ideal bike cleaning technique before the bad weather comes knocking, so you are more than prepared.
 You can leverage the cheap pump action garden sprayer with a drain in the vicinity.
 You can also choose to head to a Home Depot for comprehensive cleaning brushes.
 To clean tight spots, take advantage of refrigerator-coil brushes or grout cleaning brushes.
-The bottom-line is to get rid of grime from your bike’s movable parts and frame quickly.
+The bottom line is to get rid of grime from your bike’s movable parts and frame quickly.
 You should never allow grime to collect.

 Exercise prudence when choosing your bike’s fenders

 Fenders are meant to protect you and the underneath of the bike from sprays emanating from the wheels.
 Most bikes are fitted with full-coverage fenders, which are perfectly fine for good weather.
 But they’ll miserably fail when winter knocks, or in frozen conditions, for that matter.
 For snowy conditions, your best bet is to use the clip-on fender.
 Clip-on fender is pretty easy to move and empty, the moment snow gets clogged in.